sphinx-doc/sphinx/doc/config.rst

    subclass of Sphinx' :class:`~sphinx.htmlwriter.HTMLTranslator`, that is used to translate document trees to HTML.
 Default is ``None`` (use the builtin translator).

+.. confval:: html_show_sphinx

+   If true, "Created using Sphinx" is shown in the HTML footer.
+Default is ``True``.

+   .. versionadded:: 0.4

 .. confval:: htmlhelp_basename